divriots/dockit-core/layout/doc/layout.md

 ## mdjs.config.js and template library

-`<mdjs-layout>` was designed for usage within any Design System documentation, but it is especially handy when used within Backlight, because it's a perfect fit for it and has some specific features.
+`<dockit-layout>` was designed for usage within any Design System documentation, but it is especially handy when used within Backlight, because it's a perfect fit for it and has some specific features.
 Therefore all examples in this documentation will be using `mdjs.config.js` which allows to define a default template for all Markdown files in the Backlight project.
 The default export of `mdjs.config.js` contains a `layout` property which takes a function with 2 arguments: `content` (raw HTML string) and `context` (special Backlight object containing information about the project, e.g. for navigation purposes).